siddhantsharma301/consensus-specs/specs/_features/gasper_siesta/beacon-chain.md

     Return the total stake of validators that made conflicting attestations for the given epoch and block root.
     """
     conflict_stake = Gwei(0)
+    for attestation_list in state.historical_epoch_attestations:
-    for attestation in state.historical_attestations:
+        for attestation in attestation_list:
             if attestation.data.target.epoch == epoch and attestation.data.target.root != block_root:
                 for index in get_attesting_indices(state, attestation):
                     # TODO: Check if we can check historical effective balance
-                conflicting_stake += state.validators[index].effective_balance
+                    conflicting_stake += state.validators[index].historical_effective
     return conflicting_stake
 ```